riyaanjain/VinylRecordFlipper_PCB/README.md

 I love vinyl records.

-But as a 21st century kid, I may be too lazy for the repeated getting up and down required to continue playback of music every few minutes or so.
+But as a member of Gen laZy, I don't enjoy the repeated getting up and down required to continue playback of music every 20 minutes or so.
 I love my record collection, but I just wish that, after I put the record on, it would just play the entire album.

 So, we took matters into our own hands and built an **automatic vinyl record flipper**.